 Even if two data sets have the same mean, there may be differences between the data sets.
 We can differentiate between each data set by looking at the spread of values from the mean.
 Measures of dispersion describe the spread of the data around the central value.

-Range: The range is a very easy way of measuring how spread out the values are.
+The range is a very easy way of measuring how to spread out the values are.
 It is the difference between the largest and the smallest data values.
+Consider the following example:

 Range of 25, 40, 75, 80, 65, 69, 60, 57, 75, 54, 50 is 80 – 25 = 55

-Quartiles: Quartiles are values that divide the data into quarters, and they are based on percentiles.
+Quartiles are values that divide the data into quarters, and they are based on percentiles.
 Q2 is the median.
 The interquartile range (IQR) is a measure of statistical dispersion between upper (75th) and lower (25th) quartiles.
-It is a mini range and a lot less sensitive to outliers as they use the central 50% of the data.
-A larger IQR indicates that the data are more spread out.
-Box and whisker plots are very helpful to visualize the quartiles.
+There are four quarters that divide the data sets into quartiles, they are as follows:

-where N is the total number of data points, Xi are the data values and X̄ is the mean.
+where N is the total number of data points, Xi is the data values and X̄ is the mean.

 The sum of the distance of values from the mean will always be 0, hence we need to square them.
 A high variance indicates that data points are spread widely in between the range.

-Standard Deviation (σ) : The variance gives the spread in terms of squared distance from the mean, and the unit of measurement is not the same as the original data.
-For example, if the data is in meters, the variance will be in squared meters, which is not very intuitive.
+The variance gives the spread in terms of squared distance from the mean, and the unit of measurement is not the same as the original data.
+For example, if the data is in meters, the variance will be in square meters, which is not very intuitive.
 We take the square root of the squared variance to get the standard deviation (σ).

 The smaller the standard deviation, the closer values are to the mean.
 The smallest value the standard deviation can take is 0.